Givat Washington: History

 The village was established in 1946 by the Jewish community of Washington D.C., and initially served as an educational establishment for young Holocaust survivors.
 It now has a secondary school, a midrasha, an ulpan and an academic college.
-There is also student housing for the college students, who make up most of the current residents.
+There is also student housing for college students, who make up most of the current residents.

-Education
+The Mizmor School of Music was established in 2010, offering a three-year program headed by Daniel Zamir.
+The Pardes School of Art at Givat Washington is an art school for members of the religious community.

-The Lycée français Guivat-Washington, a French high school, serves the community.
+Lycée français Guivat-Washington, a French high school is also located in Givat Washington.